Sooryasanand/GoNSW/README.md

 ---

+### Contributing

+We welcome contributions from the community to improve the Saibai Safety app.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch:
+    ```sh
+    git checkout -b feature-branch
+    ```
+3. Make your changes and commit them:
+    ```sh
+    git commit -m "Add new feature"
+    ```
+4. Push to the branch:
+    ```sh
+    git push origin feature-branch
+    ```
+5. Open a pull request on GitHub.

+---

 **GoNSW** brings real-time train updates and route management to your fingertips, making it the perfect companion for Sydney's public transport system.
 Download the APK now and enjoy hassle-free commuting!